WilloIzCitron/Alex-Mindustry-launcher/README.md

 ## Build
 For Build. you need using:
 - Visual Studio and .NET Core 3.1
-- For VSCode, install C# Extension and .NET Core 3.1
+- For VSCode, install C# Extension and .NET Core 3.1. but for Form Designer itsnt avaible